Introduction

 Lazy loading and evaluation

 Yirgacheffe uses a technique from computer science called "lazy evaluation", which means that only when you resolve a calculation will Yirgacheffe do any work.
-So in the first code example given, the work is only calculated when you call the sum()
+So in the first code example given, the work is only calculated when you call the sum() method.
+All the other intermediary results such as refined_habitat and refined_elevation are not calculated either until that final sum() is called.
+You could easily call sum on those intermediaries if you wanted and get their results, and that would cause them to be evaluated then.

 Similarly, when you load a layer, be it a raster layer or a vector layer from polygon data, the full data for the file isn't loaded until it's needed for a calculation, and even then only the part of the data necessary will be loaded or rasterized.
 Furthermore, Yirgacheffe will load the data in chunks, letting you work with rasters bigger than those that would otherwise fit within your computer's memory.